 Each person reacts individually to sugar, but regardless of one's metabolism, paying strict heed to the following rules will keep your training efforts on track.

-Unrefined sugars are found in fruits, some vegetables and other whole foods and should make up the bulk of the carbs you eat every day.
-Fruits and vegetables still have fiber, water and vitamins, so it's nearly impossible to eat too many of them.
-For example, the average man would have to eat about 50 oranges or 24 pounds of cabbage per day just to maintain his weight.
+Unrefined sugars are found in fruits, some vegetables, and other whole foods, and should make up the bulk of the carbs you eat every day.
+Fruits and vegetables still have fiber, water, and vitamins, so it's nearly impossible to eat too many of them.
+For example, the average man would have to eat about 50 oranges or 24lbs of cabbage per day just to maintain his weight.

 Despite its drawbacks, sugar is essential for tough workouts.
 "Not only do you need a source of sugar or other carbohydrate to restock glycogen stores necessary for enhanced athletic performance," says Sternlicht, "but carbohydrates are also needed to burn fat.
 With an inadequate amount of glucose in your system, you will be left feeling lethargic during workouts and unable to train effectively."
 High-glycemic foods such as Gatorade (78) or pretzels (83) are good choices for long hikes or runs.

 Just because you work out doesn't mean you can eat a bowl of Pepsi-over-Cap'n Crunch for breakfast every morning.
 Your body still has a limited storage capacity for glucose, and excess sugars will be stored as body fat.
 That means you should eat unrefined sugar sources such as fruits, vegetables, and grains to trim down, while avoiding candy, soda, and other processed foods.

 A study in the American Journal of Physiology has shown that taking in sugar immediately before you exercise inhibits the fat-burning effects of cardio.
 If you run in the morning, do so before eating breakfast.
 If you work out in the afternoon, focus on foods that have a low glycemic index, and eat them at least two hours before hitting the pavement.